mattvinks/spark-labs/mllib/kmeans/README.md

 ```bash
 $ ~/spark/bin/spark-shell -i kmeans_mtcars.scala
 ```

+Make a note of the "wall clock time. " We will optimize this later.

 Check out the final results of the groupedClusters.
 Does the clustering make sense?
 Perhaps we have too few clusters?